Increased security is a matter of necessity.

 What is an electronic ID card, and what is digital identity?

-An electronic ID (eID) card fulfills various roles: it acts as a traditional means of identification, a travel document, and finally, as a passkey to each citizen's data.
+An electronic ID (eID) card fulfills various roles: it acts as a traditional means of identification, a travel document, and a passkey to each citizen's data.

-The public has become accustomed to smart cards through their use in the banking system, and as a result, their reliability is no longer questioned.
+The public has become accustomed to smart cards through their use in the banking system, so their reliability is no longer questioned.

 eID cards are now also being used as a means of accessing an array of services that were previously difficult to synchronize.

-The electronic card and its related digital identity can be used for identification and authentication and electronic signature.
-Thus, a national ID scheme enables several previously complex information paths to be simplified.
+The electronic card and its related digital identity can be used for identification, authentication, and electronic signature.
+Thus, a national ID scheme simplifies several previously complex information paths.

 It can be used as: